aditya423/JAVA/DAILY ACTIVITY/Exception Handling/README.md

 - [ ] NumberFormatException
 - int b = Integer.parseInt("Hello")

-# How to handle exceptions
+# How to Handle Exceptions
 1. try ------> the situation where the chances of application crash there
 2. catch ----> which handles the exception
 3. finally --> get to know exception is handled or not